Lesson Plan - Get It!

 Edgar Allan Poe was a famous writer from the 1800s who wrote both prose and poetry.

 He was well known for his works of mystery and horror, and his own death in 1849 is surrounded by mystery as well.
-More information about Edgar Allan Poe can be found at The Poe Museum.
+More information about Edgar Allan Poe can be found in the Poe Biography from The Poe Museum.

 Besides being mysterious, Poe's work is considered great because he used so many different literary techniques.
 One example of this is in his poem, The Raven, where he utilizes alliteration, assonance, and internal rhyme.